 Do not bother to chop the ingredients; just toss them all into the tall, narrow container that comes with your stick-blender and let it whizz.

-Freeze your chimichurri sauce in ice-trays and when frozen, turn it upside down, pop the blocks into a bag, seal and label including a date, and then keep it chilled for future use.
+Freeze your chimichurri sauce in an ice-tray and when frozen, turn it upside down and pop the blocks into a bag; seal and label including a date.
+Keep it chilled for future use.

 Parsley does not dry well, so rather freeze it when you have plenty; then it is available year-round.

 Parsley is one of the herbs that is particularly rich in magnesium, a mineral essential in the body to break down toxic homocysteine formed from protein metabolism.

 The herb is one of the best sources of vitamins A and C; pyridoxine and folate too.
 Your chimichurri sauce for preserving parsley is like taking a powerful supplement, only it also comes with many phytonutrients that preserve us unto everlasting life.
 Well, it helps keep frailty at bay until your nineties.

 What is frailty syndrome and why are your greens so important?